OpenGridForum/DFDL/calls/2024/2024-05-09_DFDL-WG-Call.md

 | 2024-04-18 | No progress reported.
 | 2024-05-09 | SMH reported on analysis of this - unclear why EDIFACT model has any extraEscapedCharacters - they seem unnecessary.
 Consistency with escape schemes and delimiters does require this to be a dynamic property.
 Decision needed as to Erratum in 1.0 or 1.1 or 2.0.

+| 340        | DFDL 2.0 feature priority
+|------------|---|
-| 340        | DFDL 2.0 feature priority - add "in use" labels to experimental features that are already being used/implemented, as a priority scheme.
+| 2024-05-09 | Action is to add "in use" labels to experimental features that are already being used/implemented, as a priority scheme.
 Also add labels for non-experimental things that are high-priority for any user community.
-|------------|---|
-| 2024-05-09 | Created action item.

 ### Closed actions